返回 Skill 列表

 • Authentication: Via Header Authorization: Bearer {Api-key}

 • Credentials: Read from environment variable TUYA_API_KEY.
-Base URL is auto-detected from API key prefix.
-See references/api-conventions.md for the prefix-to-region mapping table.
+The base URL is auto-detected from the API key prefix (e.g. sk-AY... → China, sk-EU... → Europe).
 You can override by setting TUYA_BASE_URL.

 • API Reference: See individual files under references/